insentia/windows_sharepoint/README.md

 	$proxyname        # Proxy Name.
 Default : SQL Server Reporting Service Application Proxy
 ```
 ## Known issues
-Please don't add a '/' after the WebApp URL and site url, if you do so AutoSpInstaller will throw an error and will not create the webApp and site Coll.
+Please don't add a '/' after the WebApp URL and site url, if you do so AutoSpInstaller will throw an error and will not create the WebApp and site Coll.

 License
 -------